 What’s Required to Change My Name?

-The process to legally change your name can take up to 8 weeks and often requires two trips to the county courthouse – a trip to file your petition for name change, and a trip to attend a hearing to change your name.
+If changed through a court order, the process to legally change your name can take up to 8 weeks and often requires two trips to the county courthouse – a trip to file your petition for name change, and a trip to attend a hearing to change your name.
 It is possible to change your name and gender at the same time.

-1. Visit your local county courthouse and ask to be directed to the family law clerk, who will help you locate the appropriate paperwork to file your name change.
+- Visit your local county courthouse and ask to be directed to the family law clerk, who will help you locate the appropriate paperwork to file your name change.
 The Oregon Judicial Department’s Family Law Program does provide paperwork online here, but do take note that not all counties will accept and use the same paperwork.
-If you are using this paperwork, do ask if this can be used in your own county.
+If you are using this paperwork, ask if this can be used in your own county.

-2. Each county should have a packet of documents for you to complete, and instructions on how to complete them, including the requirements to change your name.
+- Each county should have a packet of documents for you to complete, and instructions on how to complete them, including the requirements to change your name.
 You will need to complete and file your paperwork with the clerk and post notice of the name change (location varies by county).

-4. Filing fees vary by county.
+- Filing fees vary by county.